Wildhoney/Posty/README.md

 Posty
 ========

-Full and partial UK post code API using Nominatim and Zoopla written in PHP, Python, and Ruby.
+Full and partial UK post code API using Zoopla written in PHP, Python, and Ruby.